Knowle, Hampshire

-Knowle is a village with mainly 21st century shops and businesses in the Winchester district of Hampshire, England that sits high on the left bank of the Meon between the Southampton and Portsmouth conurbations.
-It is in the south of the civil parish of Wickham in which it ranks in population about 25% behind Wickham.
+Knowle is a village with mainly 21st century shops and businesses in the Winchester district of Hampshire, England, that sits high on the left bank of the Meon between the Southampton and Portsmouth conurbations.
+It is in the south of the parish of Wickham and Knowle in which it ranks in population about 25% behind Wickham.
 Its nearest town is Fareham, adjoining an inlet of Portsmouth Harbour approximately 3 mi south-east.

 History

-Knowle is built on land which, until 1849 was Knowle Farm.
+Knowle is built on land which, until 1849, was Knowle Farm.
 The farm and a little surrounding woodland which remains, mainly in the South Downs National Park, was between Fareham's small nascent exurb community of Funtley and another farm associated with Wickham.
 The original timber framed farmhouse, dating from the 17th century was converted into two cottages in the 20th century and is now a Grade II listed building.
 It stands as part of the cluster of houses known as Farm Cottages, on Mayles Lane, north of the former hospital site.